mbaz/Gaston.jl/README.md

 Installation
 ------------

 Gaston requires gnuplot to be installed in your system.
-It has been tested with versions 5.0 and above, and version 5.2 is recommended.
-Gaston also requires Julia v1.3.0 or above.
+It has been tested with versions 5.4 and above, but it should work with any 5.x version.
+Gaston also requires Julia v1.6.0 or above.

 To install Gaston using Julia's packaging system, enter Julia's package manager prompt with `]`, and run